mosahle7/Obsidian-Notes/Generative AI with LLMs/Week-3.md

 **Program-Aided Language Model (PAL):**

-pairs an LLM with an external code interpreter to carry out calculations.
+Pairs an LLM with an external code interpreter to carry out calculations.
+The method makes use of chain of thought prompting to generate executable Python scripts.
+Then, they are passed to an interpreter to execute.

+For overcoming mistakes in solving math problems.